Argument III

 Our Response:

-The UCG adopts a very narrow view of the meaning of the word "your" when explaining God's intent when giving the fourth commandment.
+Here, the UCG adopts a very narrow view of the term "your" when offering their explanation of God's intent when giving the fourth commandment.
 We're just curious, but what do they believe God meant by the word "your" when He gave the ninth and tenth commandment?
+After all, those commandments only mention "your neighbor" with respect to bearing false witness and coveting.
+Are they suggesting that God's people can covet the wife of someone else's neighbor?

 God first addressed the issue of work on the Sabbath when He made the seventh day.
 At that time, the Great Creator of heaven and earth rested from His labor (Gen. 2:2-3).
 Later, when giving the Ten Commandments on Mount Sinai, God made reference to this rest.
 Through the Sabbath commandment, God is declaring that our lives should be like His.
 Labor should not be a part of this day – directly or indirectly.